Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 - signs of active HIV-1 or HIV-2 infection.

-How is Beqvez administered?
+How is Beqvez administered in hemophilia?

-Beqvez in clinical trials
+Beqvez in hemophilia clinical trials

-The safety and pharmacological properties of Beqvez were initially investigated in an open-label Phase 1/2a study (NCT02484092) involving 15 men with hemophilia B. The men were experiencing at least four bleeds per year on average, and required on-demand or preventive treatment with FIX products.
+The safety and pharmacological properties of Beqvez were initially investigated in an open-label Phase 1/2a study (NCT02484092) involving 15 men with hemophilia B. The men were experiencing at least four bleeds per year on average and required on-demand or preventive treatment with FIX products.

 All received a single infusion of the gene therapy, given at a dose of 0.5 trillion vg/kg, but the last five patients were treated with an improved version.
 The participants then were followed for up to a year.
-A long-term observational study (NCT03307980) is continuing to follow these individuals, as well as a subgroup of patients who didn’t participate in the earlier trial and received a higher dose of the therapy.
+A long-term observational study (NCT03307980) continued to follow these individuals, as well as a subgroup of patients who didn’t participate in the earlier trial and received a higher dose of the therapy.

 Further, the participants also stopped taking their preventive FIX infusions, with the annualized rate of infusions used to control or prevent bleeds dropping by 99%.